arslonbekXX/pdp-21-vercel/README.md

 ### Deploying apps (1d)

         ☑️ Deploying apps to vercel from github 👍
-        ☑️ How to get new domain
+        ☑️ How to get new domain 👍
-        ☑️ How to add domain your website
+        ☑️ How to add domain your website 👍
+        ☑️ ahost.uz -> uz domain sotib olish
+        ☑️ cctld.uz -> uz domain ni tekshirish
+        ☑️ namecheap.com -> .{any} domain sotib olish